 |---|---|---|

-For the most recent academic year available, 45% of liberal arts / sciences & humanities bachelor's degrees went to men and 55% went to women.
+In the most recent graduating class, 50% of liberal arts & humanities bachelor’s degrees went to men and 50% went to women.

-The majority of bachelor's degree recipients in this major at Lackawanna College are white.
-In the most recent graduating class for which data is available, 82% of students fell into this category.
+The majority of liberal arts & humanities bachelor’s degree graduates at Lackawanna College are White.
+Roughly 75% of graduates fell into this category.

-The following table and chart show the ethnic background for students who recently graduated from Lackawanna College with a bachelor's in liberal arts / sciences & humanities.
+The following table and chart show the ethnic background for students who recently graduated from Lackawanna College with a bachelor’s in liberal arts & humanities.

 | Ethnic Background | Number of Students |